-Use and categories of development and assessment Assessment benchmarks for assessable development and requirements for Accepted development Accepted development If in an existing commercial building and for: Club Indoor sport and recreation Caretaker's accommodation Community use Emergency services Food and drink outlet where a café, coffee shop, kiosk, milk bar, snack bar or tea room Market Outdoor sport and recreation Park Utility installation except a waste management facility Not applicable Code assessment Club if not Accepted development Sport and Recreation Zone Code - Section 1 Infrastructure and Operational Work (excluding Advertising Device) Code Indoor sport and recreation if not Accepted development Sport and Recreation Zone Code - Section 1 Infrastructure and Operational Work (excluding Advertising Device) Code Impact assessment Any other use not listed in this table.
+Use and categories of development and assessment Assessment benchmarks for assessable development and requirements for Accepted development Accepted development If in an existing commercial building and for: Club Indoor sport and recreation Emergency services Food and drink outlet if: (a) associated with an existing sport and recreation use; and (b) within an existing building or where involving new building work is not more than 50m2 GFA Market Outdoor sport and recreation Park Utility installation except a waste management facility Not applicable Accepted development subject to requirements 5 Caretaker's accommodation Sport and Recreation Zone Code - Section 1 Community use Sport and Recreation Zone Code - Section 1 Infrastructure and Operational Work (excluding Advertising Device) Code Code assessment Caretaker's accommodation if not Accepted development subject to requirements Sport and Recreation Zone Code - Section 1 Club if not Accepted development Sport and Recreation Zone Code - Section 1 Infrastructure and Operational Work (excluding Advertising Device) Code Community use if not Accepted development subject to requirements Sport and Recreation Zone Code - Section 1 Infrastructure and Operational Work (excluding Advertising Device) Code Food and drink outlet if not Accepted development Sport and Recreation Zone Code - Section 1 Infrastructure and Operational Work (excluding Advertising Device) Code Indoor sport and recreation if not Accepted development Sport and Recreation Zone Code - Section 1 Infrastructure and Operational Work (excluding Advertising Device) Code Impact assessment Any other use not listed in this table.
 Any other undefined use.
 The planning scheme